-- Baccalaureate degree from an accredited university or college. - Minimum of one year of undergraduate mathematics (e.g. algebra, statistics, or finite math). - Competent written and oral communication skills. - Students meeting these requirements are not guaranteed admission.
+- Baccalaureate degree from an accredited university or college. - Minimum of one year of undergraduate mathematics (e.g. algebra, statistics, or finite math). - · Competent written and oral communication skills. - Students meeting these requirements are not guaranteed admission.
 Other admission factors include references, work experience, the personal statement, and personal interview (if applicable).

 MPH applications and supplemental materials must be submitted to SOPHAS (Schools of Public Health Application Service).
 SOPHAS is meant to facilitate the collection of common application materials and general information.
-For more information and frequently asked questions please visit sophas.org.
+For more information and frequently asked questions, please visit the SOPHAS Help Center.